Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Numerical Experiments

 For $p = 2$, we ran a second optimization pass where, for each $\alpha_i$, we used all the previously optimized parameters $\{\gamma_i^*, \beta_i^*\}_{i=1}^{k}$ from the first pass as starting points.
 This second pass allowed the optimizer to explore a wider range of starting points that were closer to the optimal parameters.

-For the following results, we compare two methods: the ``Full Method" and the ``Triangle Method."
-As discussed in Section \ref{sec:constructionOfModifiedGraph}, the Full Method is a straightforward approach that involves constructing a graph $G'$ by adding an $\alpha$-weighted edge for every missing edge in the original graph $G$, making $G'$ fully connected.
-In contrast, the Triangle Method only adds an $\alpha$-weighted edge between nodes in $G$ if they are two hops away, thereby creating triangles.
+For the following results, we compare the two methods mentioned previously: the Full and Triangle methods.
 We applied both methods at depths $p=1$ and $p=2$ for nodes ranging from $6$ to $16$ and for all possible degrees\footnote{It is an elementary result of graph theory that it is impossible to have an $k$-regular graph with $n$ vertices if both $n$ and $k$ are odd.} for each node.
 The regular graphs were generated randomly using the \texttt{Graphs.SimpleGraphs.random\_regular\_graph} function in the Julia library \texttt{Graphs.jl} \cite{Graphs2021}.
 For each node and degree combination, we averaged the results over 10 non-isomorphic graphs whenever possible.